 On Thursday, we held our annual Tomato Field Day at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC.
 We had a big crowd show up to view all the tomato and other vegetable projects on this research station.
 Our role was to conduct our annual Tomato Taste Test where we feature samples of new breeding lines developed by Dr. Randy Gardner and Dr. Dilip Panthee.
 We had an enthusiastic crowd and many comments about how good some of the samples were.

-Next week, on Thursday, August 17th, we will hold our Hops Field Day at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC.
-This is a twilight tour that will start at 6 p.m. and run till about 8 p.m.
-You will get to see how different varieties perform in our environment and some of the new breeding lines that Dr. Luping Qu is developing.
-We will also demonstrate the HopsHarvester that is on loan to us. (if you are a local hops grower, talk to us about bringing your hop bines here to be harvested).
-We welcome you to attend.
-Meet in the lower parking lot at 74 Research Drive, Mills River, NC.
+On Thursday, August 17th, 2017, we held our Hops Field Day at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC.
+This was a twilight tour that started at 6 p.m. and ran till about 8 p.m.
+We saw how different varieties perform in our environment and some of the new breeding lines that Dr. Luping Qu is developing.
+We also demonstrated the HopsHarvester that is on loan to us. (if you are a local hops grower, talk to us about bringing your hop bines here to be harvested).